 Paris is seriously one of my favourite cities, I could easily live in this place!
 Paris is everything; romantic, charming, grand, sophisticated.
 And it has something for everyone!
 Every time I go back to Paris I always seem to find myself in these exact same spots time after time – it’s what I consider to be the perfect Paris 1 day itinerary!
 So let’s see what we can get upto in 24 hours in Paris!

 Most people go to Paris to see the Eiffel Tower or the Louvre.
-But I go to Paris for Montmartre, Paris’ cutest district.
+But I go to Paris for Montmartre, Paris’ cutest district, located in the 18th Arrondissement of Paris.
 I really believe this is a part of Paris you HAVE to see – even if you only have 24 hours in Paris!
 Head into the back streets behind the Moulin Rouge area and you literally step back in time in Montmartre with its small cafés, cobblestone streets and vintage stores.
 It has lost none of it’s village charm, and it is hard to believe you are in the centre of Paris!
 It’s a great place to escape to if you want to get away from the crowds.

 Montmartre is my absolute favourite area of Paris – this gorgeous artsy hilltop neighbourhood, once covered in windmills (moulins) is like a dream!
 There are plenty of cosy Parisian cafés where you can sit and watch the world go by too.
 A beautiful place to stop is at the picturesque La Maison Rose on the ivy-lined Rue de l’Abreuvoir – a cafe restaurant Picasso frequently visited.
 Make sure to visit it!
 Then head down the street to Place Dalida, possibly the prettiest square in the city, where you will usually come across some artists at their easels painting, just like Van Gogh, Picasso, Renoir and Monet, who all lived and painted in Montmartre, would have done.